When it comes to carbon monoxide (CO) safety, we all have a role to play in protecting ourselves, our families and our communities.

 Where should a CO alarm be located in the home?

-• In your RV and boat cabin
+• In a recreational vehicle and boat cabin

-• In your boathouse
+• In a boathouse

 Common Sources of Carbon Monoxide